 What can you do with a degree in communication?

 What you can do with a degree in communication is as broad as your interests; a communication degree is flexible enough to be adapted to many specialized career paths.
 Experiential learning is a useful way to gain on-the-job training and the skills to succeed in fields related to communication.
 Some of the most common fields for communication major jobs are marketing, media, public relations, human resources and journalism.
 Common examples of communication degree job titles include:

 Real World Outcomes

 Graduates with a degree in communication from Drexel have gone on to careers at Comcast, CBS Radio, the U.S. State Department, Tierney, Estée Lauder, Urban Outfitters and many more.
 Discover the opportunities that await at Drexel’s Department of Communication — from skills-intensive courses to research opportunities and student-run literary magazines.

-Apply for a degree in communication or visit campus to get firsthand information about a Drexel education.
-Contact the Department Administrator, Sharon Wallace, at email@example.com for more information.
+We invite you to get firsthand information about a Drexel education – apply for a degree in communication or visit campus.
+Contact the Department of Communication Administrator, Sharon Wallace, at email@example.com for more information.